-As you reach the top, follow the signs for Opabin Trail that will be placed along the way.
+As you reach the top, follow the signs for the Opabin hiking trail that you will see along the way.

 Once you reach the top of the mountain, the trail will level out and will continue through a beautiful wilderness area filled with trees and cute walkways.

-Soon after you reach the top of the mountain you will see a clearing towards the lakes overlook point and a couple of small side trails leading to a cliff.
-This is where the popular Opabin Prospect overlook viewpoint is located.
+Soon after you reach the top of the mountain you will see a clearing towards the lake’s overlook point and a couple of small side trails leading to a cliff.
+This is where the popular Opabin Prospect Overlook is located.